Stephen13F/Stephen13F.github.io/_posts/2024-04-19-ethylacetate.markdown

 Apparently, ethyl acetate dissolves cocaine better than water dissolves salt.
 I don't know how you would use this information, but there you go.

-Have fun; don't die.\
+Have fun; don't do drugs.\
 Stephen

 **References**\
-Phyisical data obtained from: https://www.stenutz.eu/chem/solv6.php?name=ethyl%20acetate\
+Phyisical data obtained from: [https://www.stenutz.eu/chem/solv6.php?name=ethyl%20acetate](https://www.stenutz.eu/chem/solv6.php?name=ethyl%20acetate)\
 pKa from Amyes, T. L., and Richard, J. P. *Journal of the American Chemical Society*.
 1996, *118*(13), 3129-3141 DOI: 10.1021/ja953664v\
 NMR data obtained from Gottlieb, H. E., Kotlyar, V., and Nudelman, A. *The Journal of Organic Chemistry*.
 1997, *62*(21), 7512-7515.
 DOI: 10.1021/jo971176v